Vkeerthu/jwebpage/README.md

 ## Usage

-To use this webpage, simply copy an HTML code into your text editor and save it as an HTML file.
-Then, open the HTML file in your web browser to view the webpage.
+To use this webpage, simply copy an HTML code into your textHTML file in your web browser to view the webpage.

 ## CSS Styles